 Hit up the Shops on Town East Mall and Explore Downtown Mesquite

 If you’re looking to get some serious shopping done in Mesquite, there’s only one place to go: the Town East Mall.
 Featuring more than 160 specialty shops, you’ll find fashion, home decor, lifestyle items, and just about anything else you could need.
 The mall also features an 850-seat food court with more than 25 restaurants to choose from.
 If you’re in the mood to wander, spend some time in Downtown Mesquite.
-This historic part of town offers a warm atmosphere and a variety of quirky, locally owned businesses and restaurants with ample personality.
-Pick up some flowers at Windsor Florist, learn sewing and quilting at the Pieced Together Studio, or shop for music in the iconic McWhorter-Greenhaw building.
-It’s the true heart of Mesquite, and shouldn’t be missed if you’re in the area.
+This historic part of town offers a warm atmosphere and a variety of quirky, locally-owned businesses and restaurants with ample personality.
+Pick up some flowers at Windsor Florist, and enjoy a delicious Tex-Mex dinner at Alejandro's at Front Street Station.

 The centrally located Mesquite Arts Center celebrates everything from visual arts to musical performances.
 It’s an excellent place to view local artists in the gallery, hear live music or catch a show after dinner.

 For a breathtaking musical performance, get tickets to see the Mesquite Symphony Orchestra, which has been a favorite among locals for more than 30 years.
-Additionally, audiences young and old are sure to enjoy an experience at the beloved Mesquite Community Theater, which puts on comedies, mysteries, musicals and improv performances throughout the year.
+Additionally, audiences young and old are sure to enjoy an experience at the beloved Mesquite Arts Theatre, which puts on comedies, mysteries, musicals and improv performances throughout the year.

 Take the Family to Celebration Station